anshulsinghh/leetcode/README.md

 # Leetcode
-These are my personal LeetCode solutions, which I have created while prepping for technical interviews.
+These are my personal LeetCode solutions, which I solved while prepping for technical interviews.
 <p>Arrays</p>
 <ul>
 <li>